 to predict the occurence of scientific events (e.g. plasma boundary crossings

 such the magnetopause, bow shock and tail neutral sheet).

 JSOC also makes these files available to the broader scientific

 community that is interested in the Cluster mission.
 Click on the links

-below to see a ditectory listing of the available files for each of
+below to see a directory listing of the available files for each of

 the four types of orbit and event files:

 Long Term Orbit Files (LTOF) - these contain

 orbit data for a period of a year or more in advance.
 There is a separate

 Long Term Event Files (LTEF) - these contain